 \subsection{Grand Challenges for dry flows}

-In the absence of an interstitial medium, the governing mechanism for force distribution across the system is particle-particle interaction.
-In discrete particle models, the granular medium is characterized as a system of particles with trajectories determined by integrating Newton’s equations of motion for each particle, resulting mathematically in a system of ordinary differential equations.
+{In such dry granular flows as rockslides or the migration of sand dunes,} the force distribution across the system is dominated by particle-particle interactions.
+In discrete particle models, the granular medium is characterized as a system of particles with trajectories determined by integrating Newton's equations of motion for each particle, resulting mathematically in a system of ordinary differential equations.
 The forces on an individual particle consist of an external gravitational force and contact forces resulting from particle-to-particle interactions depending on the selected contact model~\cite{Johnson1985}.
 Normal and tangential forces, including sliding and rolling resistance, are directly implemented as contact forces within the model.
 Discrete particle models retain the discrete nature of granular media, thus mimicking actual particle interactions closely, but are also limited by just generating point-data after every time-step, leading to computationally expensive simulations.
 Coarse-graining the output data is a necessary step to interpret the model results and to generate continuum fields.

 In contrast, in continuum models the system loses direct access to particle-based properties as these are represented as local averages of position, velocity and stress fields.
 The fields are governed, and updated, through a system of partial differential equations prescribing the mass continuity and momentum balance of the system.
 The critical assumption here is to model the constitutive relation between kinematic (velocity) and dynamic (stress) fields accurately.
-Typical models for granular materials include the rheology~\cite{Jop2006}, or the non-local cooperative~\cite{Kamrin2012} and gradient~\cite{Bouzid2013} models.
+Typical models for granular materials include the {$\mu(I)$-rheology~\cite{Jop2006}}, or the non-local cooperative~\cite{Kamrin2012} and gradient~\cite{Bouzid2013} models.
 In non-local models, it is assumed that the stress is not only a function of strain rate, but also depends on higher gradients of the velocity field.
 The particle size may be represented in constitutive models within the rheological description, but the exact scaling arguments are still an active topic of discussion.